-- the severity of the damage to your bike and/or your injuries
+- the severity of the damage to your bike and/or your severe injuries

 All of these factors can vary greatly from one motorcycle accident to another.
-It’s important to remember that average settlement amounts may not reflect the unique circumstances in your motorcycle accident case and the damages involved.
+It’s important to remember that what you may hear are average settlement amounts may not reflect the unique circumstances in your motorcycle accident case and the damages involved.

 Every accident brings about a different result.
 Speaking to an experienced motorcycle accident attorney as soon as possible after the incident is the best way for you to understand what factors are important to your claim and what options are available for recovery.

 They are absolutely amazing and Jessica is absolutely amazing they got me the full amount from my car accident got me the medical bills reduced so I didn't have to pay as much and I still had some money left over they worked very hard on my case and tirelessly because the insurance company was not exactly cooperative

 List Of Damages Awarded In Motorcycle Accident Claims

 Special, or economic, damages account for past, present, and future financial losses that you have suffered as a result of the accident.

 Economic damages from a motorcycle accident may include:

 - current and/or past medical expenses related to treatment after the accident

 - expenses related to future medical treatment such as physical therapy